Court Lets Debt Collector off the Hook for Demanding Interest the Bank had not Legally been Allowed to Charge.

 The Court of Appeals disagreed, and said that there is a difference between errors in calculating the debt that a debt collector knows or should know before making a demand, and errors that are only learned in hindsight.
 The former type of error would be (for example) a debt barred by the statute of limitations; the latter includes debts like the one in this case, in which interest was illegally added to the debt but the debt collector (apparently) did not know that.

 This decision highlights the need to have a lawyer work with debtors to help determine what they actually owe, and whether the debt collector has a right to demand money from them.
-If you have debt problems or are being bothered by debt collectors, contact Lawton & Cates and have one of our consumer protection lawyers work with you.
+If you have debt problems or are being bothered by debt collectors, contact Lawton & Cates law firms in Madison WI and have one of our consumer protection lawyers work with you.